 All sanctions imposed by the original hearing body will be in effect during the appeal request and review.
-A request may be made to the Dean of Students for special consideration, due to exigent circumstances, but the presumptive stance of the University is that the sanctions will stand.
-Graduation, study abroad, internships, cocurricular activities, and athletic team involvement do not, in and of themselves, constitute exigent circumstances.
+A request may be made to the Vice President for Student Development for special consideration, due to exigent circumstances, but the presumptive stance of the University is that the sanctions will stand.
+Graduation, study abroad, internships, co-curricular activities, and athletic team involvement do not, in and of themselves, constitute exigent circumstances.
 Hence, students may not be able to participate in those activities during their appeal request and review.
-In cases whereby the appeal review results in a reinstatement to the University or of a return of previously lost privileges, all reasonable attempts will be made to restore the students to their prior status and assist with correspondence for missed coursework, while acknowledging that some opportunities may be lost in the short term.
+In cases where the appeal review results in a reinstatement to the University or of a return of previously lost privileges, all reasonable attempts will be made to restore the students to their prior status and assist with correspondence for missed coursework, while acknowledging that some opportunities may be lost in the short term.
 The University shall maintain safety as the first priority.

-A request for an appeal shall be limited to a review of the investigation, findings of the initial investigation, related hearing, and supporting documents or one (1) or more of the following purposes:
+A request for an appeal shall be limited to a review of the investigation, findings of the initial investigation, related hearing, and supporting documents for one (1) or more of the following purposes:

-- 1. Disproportionate Sanction(s): The sanctions imposed are significantly disproportionate to the severity of the violation. - New Information: To consider new documentation, unavailable during the original hearing or investigation, that could substantially impact the original finding or sanction(s).
-A summary of this new documentation and its potential impact must be included. - 3.
-Procedural Error: To determine that a procedural or substantive error occurred that significantly impacted the outcome of the hearing (e.g. unjustified and significant deviation from published procedures, etc.). - 4.
+- 1. Disproportionate Sanction(s): The sanctions imposed are significantly disproportionate to the severity of the violation. - 2.
+New Information: To consider new documentation, unavailable to the appealer during the original hearing or investigation, that could substantially impact the original finding or sanction(s).
+A summary of this new documentation and its potential impact must be included. - Procedural Error: To determine that a procedural or substantive error occurred that significantly impacted the outcome of the hearing (e.g. unjustified and significant deviation from published procedures, etc.). - 4.
 Unsupported Conclusion: To determine whether the decision reached regarding the respondent was based on substantial information-whether the facts discovered and disclosed were sufficient to establish that a violation of the ECU Student Code of Conduct actually occurred.
 (Simple dissatisfaction with a sanction is not grounds for overturning a sanction under this provision.)

 A decision reached or sanction imposed by a hearing body may be appealed by the respondent(s) or complainants.
 To initiate an appeal, a student must make the written request by completing and submitting the Student Conduct Appeal Form.
-Appeal Forms can be acquired from the Office of Student Development, Administration Building, Room 103 (580) 559-5208 or the Office of Student https://www.ecok.edu/student-Development website at development/student-development-home/resources.
+Appeal Forms can be acquired from the Office of Student Development, Administration Building, Room 103, (580) 559-5208 or the Office of Student Development portal at MyECU>Student>How Do I Documents> Student Development Office Forms>Conduct Appeal Request Form.
 All appeals must be, completed, signed, dated, and submitted to the Office of Student Development within two (2) University days after the disciplinary decision has been rendered and received.
 Failure to check or claim notice of the disciplinary decision by email, US Postal Service, or campus mail will not constitute an acceptable reason for non-receipt of the original decision.